tobydoig/AlexaSparkySkills/README.md

 # Sparky - Alexa Skill
 My little boy often asks "is today a school day".
 Now he can ask Alexa.

+# Usage
+Alexa, ask Sparky is it a school day
+Alexa, ask Sparky is it a school day tomorrow
+Alexa, ask Sparky is Friday a school day

 # Installation
 Note that I didn't publish this on the skills marketplace.
 I only have this on my device via my amazon developer account.